 Rome wasn’t built in a day, and neither will your business.
 It takes time for any company to develop a solid foundation and consumer base.
 Don’t get discouraged if you don’t see results immediately—they’ll come as long as you continue putting in the work.
 Even superstars like Katy Perry had humble beginnings and had to persevere through many years of rejection before becoming successful.

-Who knows where my Etsy shop will take me in the future, but for now, I have a job that makes me feel excited and ready to explore new things—and when I say job, yes, I am still talking about knitting!
+Who knows where my running an Etsy shop will take me in the future, but for now, I have a job that makes me feel excited and ready to explore new things—and when I say job, yes, I am still talking about knitting!

 Levo Mentor Maggy Frances Schultz knows a lot about launching your own creative business- if that’s something you’re interested in learning more about, ask her how she started her own clothing line.